MaddyGuthridge/Universal-Controller-Script/docs/contributing/debugging/profiling.md

 ## Stack Tracing

-The profiler system can also be used to get stack traces if FL Studio crashes or freezes due to the script's behaviour.
+The profiler system can also be used to get stack traces if FL Studio crashes or freezes due to the script's behavior.
 To enable tracing of profiler contexts, enabled `"debug.exec_tracing"` in your `config.py`.
 Note that this causes a massive amount of terminal output, so should be used sparingly.